rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - discuss Rust on GH rust-lang org/Zulip/internals/Discord
 - publish a crate

+> TODO this question seems confusing as "failing" might be hard to interpret- shall we reword it?
+>
-How welcome do you feel when interacting with the Rust community in the following ways?
+> How welcome do you feel when interacting with the Rust community in the following ways?
 (1/2/3/NA?)
 TODO in the last year
+>

-- other social media (twitter, facebook, other sites 'outside' core Rust, e.g., r/programming, HN - TODO one or two answers)
+> - other social media (twitter, facebook, other sites 'outside' core Rust, e.g., r/programming, HN - TODO one or two answers)
-- rust-lang GH
+> - rust-lang GH
-- other GH Rust project
+> - other GH Rust project
-- Zulip/internals/Discord
+> - Zulip/internals/Discord
-- users/stack overflow
+> - users/stack overflow
-- r/rust
+> - r/rust
-- Rust conferences
+> - Rust conferences
-- Local Rust events, e.g., meetups
+> - Local Rust events, e.g., meetups

-TODO anything more objective like asking about particular incidents or kinds of incidents?
+> TODO anything more objective like asking about particular incidents or kinds of incidents?
-TODO ask about blockers for participation?
+> TODO ask about blockers for participation?

 ## Rust at work